tgstation/tgstation-server/README.md

 To restore an installation from backups, first restore the instance `Configuration` folder in its new home.
 Then restore the database, modifying the `Path` column in the `Instances` table where necessary to point to the new instances.
 Then start the server pointed at the new database.

-Should you end up with a lost database for some reason or want to reattach a detached instance you can reattach an existing folder by creating an empty file named `TGS4_ALLOW_INSTANCE_ATTACH` inside it (This is automatically created when detaching instances).
+Should you end up with a lost database for some reason or want to reattach a detached instance you can reattach an existing folder by creating an empty file named `TGS_ALLOW_INSTANCE_ATTACH` inside it (This is automatically created when detaching instances).
 Then create a new instance with that path, this will bypass the empty folder check.
 Note that this will not restore things such as user permissions, server config options, or deployment metadata.
 Those must be reconfigured manually.

 ## Troubleshooting